ethhub-io/ethhub/other/ethhub-cftc-response.md

 #### 9. Has a proof of stake consensus mechanism been tested or validated at scale?
 If so, what lessons or insights can be learned from the experience?

+Proof of Stake (and Proof of Work) aren’t consensus mechanisms - they are sybil-control mechanisms.
+They need to be coupled with a protocol such as BFT (byzantine fault tolerance) to achieve consensus.

 There are different types of Proof of Stake (PoS).

-DPoS - Distributed Proof of Stake
+DPoS - Delegated Proof of Stake
 LPoS - Liquid Proof of Stake
+Casper FFG (friendly finality gadget)

+DPoS has inherent flaws as it tends to centralize the system over time (what is commonly referred to as “cartels”).
+One such example of this happening is with the EOS blockchain.
+The EOS system employs the use of DPoS and selects 21 ‘block producers’ to secure the network.
+These block producers are voted in and out by EOS token holders.
+The goal of the system is to have a sort of ‘democratic’ process in which people can use their EOS tokens to vote in “good actors” and vote out “bad actors”.
+Unfortunately, DPoS is a honeypot for cartel formation (and we’ve already seen reports about EOS block producers colluding with each other).

 There are currently multiple projects that employ the Proof of Stake consensus mechanism.

-Ethereums Proof of Stake mechanism (codenamed Casper FFG and Casper CBC) is fundamentally different and intends to maximalise decentralization.
+Ethereums Proof of Stake mechanism (codenamed Casper FFG and Casper CBC) is fundamentally different and intends to maximize decentralization by requiring 100’s of thousands of validators to secure the network.

 #### 10. Relative to a proof of work consensus mechanism does proof of stake have particular vulnerabilities, challenges, or features that make it prone to manipulation?
 In responding consider, for example, that under a proof of stake consensus mechanism, the chance of validating a block may be proportional to staked wealth.